eastend-street/react-env-sample/README.md

 # React .env sample project (How to hide API key)
 This is a sample project from my medium article about how to hide API key.

-[[React.js] How to hide your API key when uploading your code on GitHub](https://link.medium.com/bu8yzlYFE3)
+Medium: [[React.js] How to hide your API key when uploading your code on GitHub](https://link.medium.com/bu8yzlYFE3)

 <br/>